LeHarter/Extracting-translations-from-wiktionary/README.md

 This is an example how to run the article2xml files.
 They take an wiktionary dump file in the appropiate language (Catalan_article2xml.py needs a dump file of the Catalan wiktionary and Swedish_article2xml.py a dump file of the Swedish wiktionary etc.).
 The output is a xml-file called articles.xml
 ## Readin Files
+python English_readin_romance.py article.xml

+This is an example how to run the readin files.
+They take an articel.xml file as argument and produce dictionaries.
+Note that the article.xml file has to extracted from the wiktionary in the correct language.
+Englisch_readin_romance.py and English_reading_northgermanic need an article.xml file from the English wiktioanry, Catalan_readin.py needs a article.xml file extracted from the Catalan wiktionary, etc.